 Streamlining Debt Dispute Review Process for Internal Debt Collection Review Team

-I designed an internal dashboard for Comcast employees reviewing debt collection disputes, focusing on improving structure, reducing friction, and supporting faster, more efficient decision-making across the workflow.
+Internal Dashboard Redesign for Comcast employees reviewing debt collection disputes, focused on improving structure, reducing friction, and supporting faster, more efficient decision-making across the workflow.

 Timeline